-- Votes (or recommends a vote) in the best interests of our clients and aligned with the Responsible Investment Policy. - Votes (or recommends) on all company resolutions where we have the authority and responsibility to do so, regardless of the materiality of a resolution. - Does not vote where a client has specifically retained the voting rights on its holdings, nor where the shareholding carries no voting rights. - Records an Abstain vote (or recommendation) where we are conflicted (e.g., to authorise a capital raising in which we participated), or where we believe it is appropriate to neither support nor oppose a resolution rather than take no action (e.g., when material information is omitted). - Communicates vote decisions and rationale through client reporting.
-Aggregated voting data is published in Northcape's annual ESG and Stewardship Report.
+- Votes (or recommends a vote) in the best interests of our clients, aligned with the Responsible Investment Policy. - Votes (or recommends) on all company resolutions where we have the authority and responsibility to do so, regardless of the materiality of the resolution. - Does not vote where a client has specifically retained the voting rights on its holdings, or where the shareholding carries no voting rights. - Records an Abstain vote (or recommendation) where we are conflicted (e.g., to authorise a capital raising in which we participated), or where we believe it is appropriate to neither support nor oppose a resolution rather than take no action (e.g., when material information is omitted). - Communicates vote decisions and rationale through client reporting.
+Detail of every vote cast is published on the Northcape website in the Proxy Voting Record.
+Aggregated voting data is also published in Northcape's annual ESG and Investment Stewardship Report.